How to Add Line Numbers in MS Word [Step-by-Step Pics]

 Click OK

-Finally Click Ok again
+Finally Click OK again

-Finally Click Ok again
+Finally Click OK again

 Remove Line Numbers in Word

-2. Now choose “None.”
+2. Select “None.”

 Choose none to remove line numbers